MahmoudGooda/aws-bootcamp-cruddur-2023/journal/week10.md

-# Week 10 — CloudFormation Part 1
+# Week 10 — CloudFormation

 ### In this week we are using CloudFormation templates to create our project resources & components